The dusty air held a chill the night we drove through the red-light district in a Southeast Asian border town.

 The gut-wrenching truth is this: 1.2 million children a year are trafficked into some form of forced labor (UNICEF).
 Worldwide, 2 million children are trapped in the commercial sex trade.

 I can’t wrap my head around it, the whole vile business of exploiting another human being to gain a profit.
-It’s so wrong, so backwards.
+It’s so wrong, so backward.

 He sees the suffering of the trafficked across the earth, and He does care.
 The wicked will be punished, although we might not see their judgment come in this lifetime.
 We can be sure it will come.